lars-t-hansen/sint/README.md

 ## MVP to-do list

-- parameters (also see below):
-  - support parameterize in the compiler
-  - test more
-  - error handler is a parameter
+- ports and basic I/O
-- Number syntax is really wonky, "-1" doesn't work.
+- bug: Number syntax is really wonky, "-1" doesn't work.
 Clean this up.
-- implement let-values, because multiple values are ubiquitous (and use it in runtime/strings.sch)
-- ports and basic text I/O
-  - default ports are parameters
 - better call/cc based error handling probably
 - fix error reporting: the pretty printer in `error` is really dumb, as is the one in the last-ditch error handler
 - expt